If you want to raise children who have a positive relationship with food and body, creating food neutrality at home is important. Here’s how to do it.

 - Know that food is valuable in many ways.

-Health is multifaceted – it’s not determined by body weight, size or shape
+Health is multifaceted: It’s not determined by body weight, size or shape

 What food neutrality does NOT mean is dismissing nutrition all together and only serving treats all day.
 Nutrition is not lost here – after all, I AM a pediatric registered dietitian.
 Proper nutrition is crucial to a child’s ability to grow, develop and thrive.
 But WE are the feeders.
-WE are in charge of what is served, when it is served and where it is served.
+Adults are in charge of what is served, when it is served and where it is served.

 Our children decide if and how much they eat.
 It is our job to serve a variety of nutritious foods several times a day.
 So, our children will have plenty of opportunities to enjoy and explore these foods, without you having to shove the healthy lingo down their throats (so to speak).